radius-project/bicep-types-aws/artifacts/bicep/aws/aws.neptunegraph/default/types.md

 * **Tags**: [Tag](#tag)[]: The tags associated with this graph.
 * **VectorSearchConfiguration**: [VectorSearchConfiguration](#vectorsearchconfiguration): Vector Search Configuration

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string: The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

-## VectorSearchConfiguration
-### Properties
-* **VectorSearchDimension**: int (Required): The vector search dimension

 ## AWS.NeptuneGraph/PrivateGraphEndpointProperties
 ### Properties
 * **GraphIdentifier**: string (Required, WriteOnly): The auto-generated Graph Id assigned by the service.